swissup/swissup.github.io/m2/argento/customization/custom-fonts.md

     }
     ```

-7. And the last part is to apply created font face to CSS elements
+7. Finally, apply the created font-face to CSS elements

     *Example:*
     ```css